dbisu/pico-ducky/README.md

 4. Download `adafruit-circuitpython-bundle-7.x-mpy-YYYYMMDD.zip` [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/latest) and extract it outside the device.

-5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid` to the `lib` folder in your Raspberry Pi Pico.
+5. Navigate to `lib` in the recently extracted folder and copy `adafruit_hid` to the `lib` folder on your Raspberry Pi Pico.

-6. Copy `adafruit_debouncer.mpy` and `adafruit_ticks.mpy` to the `lib` folder in your Raspberry Pi Pico.
+6. Copy `adafruit_debouncer.mpy` and `adafruit_ticks.mpy` to the `lib` folder on your Raspberry Pi Pico.

+7. Copy `asyncio` to the `lib` folder on your Pico.

-7. Click [here](https://raw.githubusercontent.com/dbisu/pico-ducky/main/duckyinpython.py), press CTRL + S and save the file as `code.py` in the root of the Raspberry Pi Pico, overwriting the previous file.
+8. Click [here](https://raw.githubusercontent.com/dbisu/pico-ducky/main/duckyinpython.py), press CTRL + S and save the file as `code.py` in the root of the Raspberry Pi Pico, overwriting the previous file.

-8. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in the Pico.
+9. Find a script [here](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [create your own one using Ducky Script](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) and save it as `payload.dd` in the Pico.

-9. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.
+10. Be careful, if your device isn't in [setup mode](#setup-mode), the device will reboot and after half a second, the script will run.

 ### Setup mode